henspace/text2lesson-docs/docs/learning-trail/the-libraries.md

 # 🏛️ The libraries

-When you first launch _Text2Lesson_, you're presented with three libraries.
+When you first launch _RapidQandA_, you're presented with three libraries.
 Lessons can come from multiple places and these are the three main places you can find them: